labrom/cloud_frog/README.md

 [Dart Frog middlewares](https://dartfrog.vgv.dev/docs/basics/middleware) are functions that are executed as part of the request processing logic for a given route.
 Middlewares can be added to either the top-level route or individual sub-routes.
 A middleware added to the top route is executed for all routes.

+#### Service-to-service authentication
-In order to authenticate requests for a given route, add the Cloud Frog middleware to the `_middleware.dart` file:
+In order to authenticate service-to-service requests for a given route, add the Cloud Frog middleware to the `_middleware.dart` file:
 ```dart
 import 'dart:io';